seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 stop may not depend on that.
 The Shortcut's collection is unchanged — same calls, same network, same payload — and only the destination moved, so the engine reads a file in its own tree and the transport leaves the design instead of being hardened.

+**The freshness window is two-sided:** `LIVE_SKEW_SEC = 120` s below, `LIVE_MAX_AGE_SEC
+= 900` s above, one declaration site each, both breaches sharing exit 3 and naming their side in stderr.
+The floor exists because the producer is a phone and the reader is not: a one-sided ceiling passes every payload stamped in the future, which is the failure the check exists to prevent arriving through the check itself (inv.
+51).

 **`analyst/live-gate.sh` is the blocking gate and returns an exit code** (inv.
 29), one distinct class per failure: unreadable or unparseable 2 · stale 3 · `n ≠ len(c)` 4